-Eligible candidates will receive a calculated result for assessments they were due to complete this academic year.
-These will be used to determine the overall qualification grade that candidates will receive.
-Calculated results will draw appropriately on a range of trusted evidence and will be based primarily on tutor judgements of what result each candidate would most likely have achieved had they had sat their assessments this summer.
+Eligible candidates for this qualification will receive a calculated result for this academic year.
+Calculated results will draw appropriately on a range of trusted evidence and will be based primarily on tutor judgements of what result each candidate would most likely have achieved had they had completed their assessments this summer.
 These will then be subject to quality assurance by City & Guilds.
 City & Guilds will also quality assure the judgements across different centres once they have been submitted.
-Where there are banked assessment results already achieved for candidates, these will used.

-We therefore require centres to determine for each candidate centre assessment grades for each assessment component that they have not yet achieved or completed, for the Qualification on which they are registered.
+We therefore require centres to determine for each candidate centre assessment grades and to place them into rank order.
 This document is aimed at providing practical information to support this activity.